Keep Fruit & Veggies Fresher Longer With These 5 Clever Tips

 These are both sensitive to ethylene meaning they should stay away from other vegetables in your fridge.
 Unlike other storing methods, broccoli and cauliflower thrive on a bit of air circulation so storing them in perforated bags, green bags, or in plastic with a loose closure inside the crisper drawer will keep them fresher.

 Don’t have a crisper?
-Try out this produce keeper that operates similar to a crisper drawer and even has a handy produce storage chart on the lid!
+Try out this produce keeper that operates similarly to a crisper drawer and even has a handy produce storage chart on the lid!

 5. Line produce containers with paper towels.